President and Chief Executive Officer

 VP and Chief Financial Officer

 Michel is a MBA graduate in strategic management from the London Business School and is a Chartered professional accountant (CPA, CA) and has a strong experienced manager in corporate finance and integrated risk management.
 Michel has developed competences in strategic planning, credit and operational risk management, financial reporting and governance, project management, operations and technology for Desjardins Group, Royal Bank of Canada and Scotiabank.
 He has acquired a solid expertise over the past 20 years, including active participation in numerous strategic and decisional committees and started his career at PricewaterhouseCoopers.
-As the CFO of Mediabiz, Christian is in charge of middle office processes and its back office.
+As the CFO of Mediabiz, Michel is in charge of middle office processes and its back office.
 As part of the executive team, he participates to the optimization and monitoring process of the projects financed of the group.

 DIVISIONS AND AFFILIATED EXECUTIVES